DanielChalk/recoil-clan/content/_index.md

 - Valorant (our main game)
 - GTFO (our secondary game)
-- Golf with friends (our chill game)
+- Golf With Your Friends (our chill game)

 Sometimes we dabble in other titles: